See Addtitional Licensing and Pricing Information

 We are unable to offer advice on selection of third party software and offer no specific endorsement of same.
 In particular Winteracter is designed to be "compiler neutral", so its functionality is virtually identical on any given platform, regardless of which Fortran compiler it is used with.
 We do not therefore offer advice on which Fortran compiler is best suited to Winteracter-based development.

 All customers are solely responsible for the evaluation and selection of third party software.
 Customers are encouraged to determine the functionality and relative merits of third party software, based on the advice of the vendors/producers of such software and/or those third parties who do endorse or supply same.
-Links to various useful third party sites are provided on the Fortran Compiler Developers and Resellers pages.

 A Winteracter commercial licence entitles the purchaser to install a single copy on a single CPU.
 Linked executable programs developed using Winteracter under a commercial licence may be distributed without further royalty or run-time licence payments to ISS.